Nespresso compatible capsules

 Yes, it can get up to 65 degrees inside a container and heat is the enemy of fresh coffee.

-Our Nespresso-compatible coffee capsule are individually packed into foil barrier wrappers, nitrogen flushed and then heal sealed to lock in the freshness.
+Our Nespresso-compatible coffee capsule are individually packed into a Bio-compostable base that has been engineered in Italy, then nitrogen flushed and a heal sealed foil lid to lock in the freshness.

-The capsules itself consists of a material that is manufactured in Europe and has been successfully used for many years and many billions of capsules around the world.
+The capsules itself consists of a special material that is manufactured in Europe and has a far higher melt point compared to all other bio-compostable capsules sold in the market.

-Our mycuppa.com.au Nespresso-compatible coffee capsules contain around 5.5g of premium grade ground coffee.
+Our mycuppa.com.au Nespresso-compatible coffee capsules contain around 5.5g of premium grade 100% arabica ground coffee.

 The reason we say "around" is due to the fact we use different types of arabica coffees that may actually dose slightly higher, e.g. 5.3 - 5.6g depending upon the flow rate of the coffee extraction.

-The specific grind of a particular mycuppa.com.au coffee used in our capsule has been strictly engineered by our partners at the capsule conversion company and fully tested during the packaging process to provide the precise level of extraction quality - fine enough so the coffee oils are released without being too fine to clog machines and result in capsule brew failures.
+The specific grind of a particular mycuppa.com.au coffee used in our capsule has been strictly engineered and fully tested during the packaging process to provide the precise level of extraction quality - fine enough so the coffee oils are released without being too fine to clog machines and result in capsule brew failures.

 But capsules are not strong enough...